Do I Have to Pay Taxes on My Insurance Settlement?

 Find Cheap Auto Insurance Quotes in Your Area

-Claims to repair or replace your home, car or other property aren't taxed
+Claims to fix or replace your home, car or other property aren't taxed

-In all of these cases, you don't have to pay taxes on the compensation because you aren't gaining anything; you're only being returned to the state you were in before the incident.
+In all of these cases, you don't have to pay taxes on the payout because you aren't gaining anything; you're only being "made whole," as you were before the incident.

-Imagine you own a car worth $10,000, and it's totaled in an accident.
-After the claim is settled and you are compensated with $10,000 toward a new car (minus the deductible), you are financially in the same place you started.
+Imagine you own a car worth $10,000 and it's totaled in an accident.
+After the claim is settled and you get $10,000 toward a new car ( minus the deductible ), you are financially in the same place you started.
 You haven't gained anything — haven't had any income — so the IRS won't charge you.

 The only exception to this is if you have extra money left over from your claim after your property has been replaced or repaired.
 The two ways this might occur are: